From Habanero Smoker

 o Make sure you use a non-reactive container, such as glass, plastic or stainless steel.

 3. Let sit in a cool area of the room for 24 hours, stirring occasionally.
 If you used the Twist’n Loc container or jar, just give it a few shakes.
-Transfer to a refrigerator, and for best results let them marinade for 2 more days, longer marinating increases the flavor in the olives.
+Transfer to a refrigerator, and for best results let them marinade for 2 more days, longer marinating increases the flavour in the olives.
 Remove from refrigerator and allow to sit at room temperature for 20 minute, and then stir before serving.
 Olives can be stored in refrigerator about 2 weeks.

 4. If you like you can mix black and kalamata olives, or any combination or mixed olives; up to one pound.
 If you use green brined olives be careful about adding any extra salt.